 - Ability to work in difficult conditions and under pressure

 - Cultural sensitivity

-- Excellent communication skills, excellent spoken and written English; advanced Spanish/Portuguese is distinct advantage (or proficient Spanish is a must).
+- Excellent communication skills, excellent spoken and written English; advanced Portuguese is distinct advantage (or proficient Spanish is a must).

 - Strong ability and willingness to transfer knowledge

 - Willing to live in remote settings and travel extensively within the country (long distances).

 - Working environment in a well-established and growing humanitarian organization;

 - Salary as per PIN salary scale (subsistence allowance of 1 500 EUR is already included): between 4 300 – 4 500 EUR gross depending on previous experience;

 - Accommodation (through either own PIN provided or individual housing allowance) and local transport costs covered

 - 2 flights to home country covered per year

 - Free medical helpdesk and psychological consultations available online